code-payments/code-program-library/splitter-token/README.md

     Note: Timelock accounts and durable nonces are useful here to ensure that Alice cannot move her tokens before the third party is able to get them.

-4) With the condition now being met, the third party then executes the transfer from Alice to the Splitter treasury account.
+4) With the condition now being met, the third party then submits the signed transfer transaction from Alice to the Splitter treasury account.

 5) The third party can now withdraw the 100 tokens from the treasury account.

-The key innovation of the Splitter token program is that both transfers can be signed at the same time without waiting for confirmation on-chain.
-If the condition of the destination being paid first is not met, then the source will not be debited.
+The key innovation of the Splitter program is that both transfers can be signed at the same time without waiting for confirmation on-chain.
+If the condition of the destination being paid first is not met, then the source cannot not be debited.
 It is in the best interest of the third party to pay the destination before executing the conditional payment, as failure to do so would result in a loss of funds.

 It is important to note that the third party managing the treasury account has no control over the transfer other than to approve it.
 This design ensures that